 The next recommended step is to incorporate your PTO in your state.
 Incorporation is not required, but it provides some liability protection for officers.
 The incorporation most likely will have to be renewed each year.
 Rules and fees vary from state to state.
 Typically the department of commerce can provide details.

 The application to become a 501(c)(3) group is IRS form 1023.
-Admittedly, it is long and intimidating.
-However, many PTO volunteers have successfully completed the application process without the aid of outside professionals.
+Many PTO volunteers have successfully completed the application process without the aid of outside professionals and the IRS continues to make the process easier.
+For example, groups can now complete an application online.
 IRS telephone agents are readily available to answer questions about the application.
 PTO Today’s Start-Up Toolkit includes a step-by-step guide to form 1023, written specifically for PTOs.

-The IRS requires a one-time application fee of $400 or $850, depending on your group’s annual revenue.
+The IRS requires a one-time application fee of $275 for groups with annual revenue of less than $50,000.
 It usually takes six to eight weeks for the IRS to approve an application.
 When your application is accepted, the IRS sends you official proof of 501(c)(3) status, called the “determination letter.”
 Considering all the work you put into completing form 1023, the determination letter is a rather dull-looking document.
 No fancy seal or gold ribbon; nothing that’s suitable for framing.
 But you should protect the original determination letter and distribute several copies for safekeeping.
 This is the proof you’ll need when a potential donor or grantmaker asks for evidence of your 501(c)(3) status.

 Myths About 501(c)(3)